ReversalGM/qr-code-component/README.md

 padding: 0 2.25vh;
 }

-Now everything will scale according to the viewport size, and everything will scale at the same rate maintaing the porportions and the overall look of the design.
+Now everything will scale according to the viewport size, and everything will scale at the same rate, which maintains the proportions and the overall look of the design.